-GCRB has subscribed to the Partnership for Change's 50:50 by 2020 initiative.
+GCRB subscribed to the Partnership for Change's 50:50 by 2020 initiative.
 The overall gender balance of the Board is currently 50:50, which is reflected also in the Non-Executive membership.
-Throughout the period since the last GCRB report on equality, gender balance has remained within the minimum 40%:60% balance range.
+Throughout the period since the last GCRB Equality Mainstreaming report, gender balance has remained within the minimum 40%:60% balance range.